 Another option exists!
 Consider the use of a foreign exchange company to do your currency exchanges and transfers to Canada.
 You can save yourself lots of money!
 Check out some options, with testimonials from other returning Canadians on the Transfering Money and Foreign Exchange page of this site.

 Note: I get no commission or other benefit (no "kickbacks") from recommending the use of foreign exchange companies.
 But I often tell my clients that this one piece of advice just paid for my fees and more.
-Of course, if you save lots of money using a foreign exchange company, I will never refuse a Starbucks electronic gift card ;-)
+Of course, if you save lots of money using a foreign exchange company as a result of learning to do so on my web site, I will never refuse a Starbucks electronic gift card ;-)